altanh/leviathan/design/DESIGN.md

 This document lays out the WIP design of Leviathan, a highly approximate model of 'societal' behavior.
 It will be subject to frequent change as better design choices become apparent.

+## Leading Questions
+- Can certain societal behaviors be effectively modeled as multiagent problems?
+    - See Wooldridge "Intro. to Multiagent Systems"
+- What specific techniques might be applicable?
+To what situations?

+## Problem(s) and Objective(s)

 ## Scope and Granularity
 Before making any design decisions, it will help to first lay out expectations for the scope and granularity of the project.
 By this, we mean both the breadth of the simulation, and the depth